 I arrived in New York on the hottest week of the hottest year.
 My third day here was a hellish, sweltering sauna of humidity and high temps.
-Rolling over in bed was enough athletic activity to baste myself in thick, sticky moisture.
-Eventually my own sweat and the ambient moisture would converged into the same juice: a sticky, swampy pull in the tight nooks of my clothes that uneeringly warded off movement.
-The great outdoors resembled a convection oven, with steamy hot winds rolling over dirty pavement that smelled like sewage, burnt to a cast-iron black that tepidly absorbed all the sun’s rage.
-On day four, I stayed inside.
+Rolling over in bed is enough activity to baste oneself in thick, sticky stew.
+Eventually the sweat and the humidity converges into the same juice: a sticky, swampy tug of the tight nooks that unerringly wards off movement.
+The great outdoors resembles a convection oven, with steamy hot winds rolling over dirty pavement that smells like sewage, burnt to a cast-iron black.
+For my fourth day, I just decided to stay inside.

 The whole process will take seven days.
 The first three were spent in San Diego, where I stayed with a husband and wife who were friends of a relative.
-They both had a background in journalism and academia, and I couldn’t have felt more comfortable.
+They both had a background in journalism and academia, so I felt right at home.
 Their house was a corner lot in the midst of a gentrified yuppie neighborhood, next door to a well-stocked grocery store and bike shop, two blocks away from an Internet-equipped coffeehouse and gastropub.
-Couldn’t be more perfect.
+Perfect!

 Every morning I would head to a neighbor’s house for a shower, then sit around to drink coffee and chit-chat with the family.
 Every day would be spent taking care of one hour-long odd job (checking baggage, patching tubes, mailing off paperwork,) then I would explore the rest of the day away on bicycle, discovering some of the best Mexican food in the country and checking items off of the world’s shortest to-do list.
 A vacation at the end of my vacation.